yuki-kimoto/giblognet/README.md

     ./setup_database

-If you used Gitprep version 1 and upgrade it to version 2, you need to upgrade database with the following command
+If you used Giblognet version 1 and upgrade it to version 2, you need to upgrade database with the following command

-    # Backup gitprep directory for safety
+    # Backup giblognet directory for safety
     cd ..
-    cp -rp gitprep gitprep.bak
+    cp -rp giblognet giblognet.bak

     # Upgrade database
-    cd gitprep
+    cd giblognet
-    mv data/gitprep.db data/gitprep_v1bak.db
+    mv data/giblognet.db data/giblognet_v1bak.db
     ./setup_database
-    old/copy_database_v1_to_v2 data/gitprep_v1bak.db data/gitprep.db
+    old/copy_database_v1_to_v2 data/giblognet_v1bak.db data/giblognet.db

-If you install git in your local directory, you have to add the correct git command path to the **gitprep.conf** config file.
+If you install git in your local directory, you have to add the correct git command path to the **giblognet.conf** config file.

     [basic]
     ;;; Git command path